Supporting Peers in Distress (online workshop)

 Supporting Peers in Distress aims to provide students with the skills needed to recognize, respond and refer other peers with mental health concerns.

 - helping participants gain a better understanding of the type of mental health concerns that York University students face;

-- reviewing statistics unique to the York student population to allow participants to better understand, normalize and empathize with complex lived experiences;
+- we will review statistics unique to our York student population to allow participants to better understand, normalize and empathize with complex lived experiences;

 - creating safer online spaces for fellow classmates, colleagues and/or friends to disclose mental health concerns;

 - recognizing the unique ways to respond to potential distress or crisis in an online environment;

 - being able to recognize, respond, and refer students experiencing mental health issues and/or distress to appropriate campus resources;

 - providing opportunities to practice the skills needed to support students experiencing mental health issues and/or distress; and

 - increasing understanding of the importance of your own self-care, well-being and the necessity for healthy boundaries to be an effective peer helper.